 - Drug offenses: Because of my four years with the Denver Drug Court Project, I am uniquely qualified to defend clients against drug charges, including possession, distribution, trafficking, manufacturing, and cultivation.

-- DUI: If you have been charged with DUI, contact a Colorado criminal defense attorney as soon as possible.
+- DUI: If you have been charged with DUI, contact a Montrose criminal defense lawyer as soon as possible.
 A conviction can have serious consequences, including suspension or revocation of your license, higher insurance rates, and a criminal conviction on your record.

 - DUID: I know how to defend clients against DUID charges, particularly driving under the influence of marijuana, since its recent legalization for recreational use.